 - Write down the names and contact information of all witnesses.

 - Go to a hospital or urgent care center immediately if you at all feel injured.
-If not, that day, within a couple days.
+If not, that day, within a couple of days.

 - Do not speak with the insurance company of the rear driver.
 You should report the injury to your own insurance company right away.